aleksname/rsschool-cv/cv.md

 - [GitHub](https://github.com/aleksname)

 # Personal information
-    <p>Hello, I want to tell a little about my success here, at the moment I am a student of a higher education institution, and I also have a job in an online school teaching computer science to children.
-I am also working on my educational project, which is a web application using current web technologies ^-^</p>
+    Hello, I want to tell a little about my success here, at the moment I am a student of a higher education institution, and I also have a job in an online school teaching computer science to children.
+I am also working on my educational project, which is a web application using current web technologies ^-^

 # Hard Skill
 - HTML/CSS